LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/mobs/head.md

 ![](<../../../.gitbook/assets/image (84).png>)

-The head bone is now marked as head, as you can see (the smiley face is the head bone).
+The head bone is now marked as the head, as you can see (the smiley face is the head bone).

 ![](<../../../.gitbook/assets/image (79).png>)